90-day trial period not working for some - Turia

 The 90-day trial law came into effect for all employers in April 2011 to boost employer confidence and encourage them to take on more staff.

 But Maori Party co-leader Tariana Turia says it is not working - particularly for young Maori who were already finding it hard to get jobs.

 "It hasn't been able to overcome the discrimination that is practised in the employment sector.
 No employer who is discriminatory in their practices should be allowed to receive subsidies to employ people."

 Mrs Turia said the Government needs to reassess its employment policies so that young people have hope in their future.

 The 90-day trial allows employers to sack workers during their first three months on the job.

-Next story in Political: Labour questions payment to departing official
+Next story in Politics: Labour questions payment to departing official

 Copyright © 2012, Radio New Zealand